 Our end customers are schools.
-Generally schools have a lot of options to spend their money.
-Initially it became hard to convince schools why they wanted our program.
-Later with right pitch and persistent approach we started scaling up.
+Generally, schools have a lot of options to spend their money.
+Initially, it became hard to convince schools why they wanted our program.
+Later with the right pitch and persistent approach we started scaling up.

 - Understanding the market

 The school market in India is very heterogeneous.
-The needs, wants, affordability and anxiety of every parent is different.
+The needs want, affordability and anxiety of every parent are different.
 It takes great time and effort to understand how the market works.

 - Do you have a mentor who guides/advices you on matters of the business?